chef-boneyard/chef-web-docs-2016/includes_style_guide/includes_style_guide.rst

 Slide Decks
 =====================================================
 You can build an HTML slide deck using reveal.js.
-First, install this plugin for Sphinx:
+First, install this plugin for |python sphinx|:

 https://github.com/tell-k/sphinxjp.themes.revealjs